patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Smart endpoints, dumb pipes!
 Do not use the integration platform for:
   - Business logic
-  - Transformation
-  - Storage
+  - Validation, enrichment, transformation
-  - Replay
+  - Storage, replay
   - Security
   - Hosting
   - etc.